IPAC - South Western Ontario

 The following terms of reference of this organization support and relate to the By-laws of Infection Prevention and Control Canada – Prévention et contrôle des infections Canada.

-To reduce the risk of infection across the care continuum through knowledge exchange, sharing experiences, ideas and information for the prevention and control of infections, and the collaboration and networking among persons interested in infection prevention and control (IPAC).
+To enhance the quality of health care across the continuum of care through knowledge exchange, building capacity, sharing experiences, ideas and information for the purpose of infection prevention and control.
+This knowledge is further enhanced through ongoing collaboration and networking among persons interested in infection prevention and control (IPAC) with the goal of disseminating best practices to increase patient/resident/client safety and reduce the risk of infection.

 2.1 To promote and enhance IPAC expertise through individual and group activities within South Western Ontario.